You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Nontraditional Wedding Ceremony Processional Order

-It’s your wedding and you can buck traditional ceremonies all together and opt for a nontraditional wedding ceremony processional order.
+It’s your wedding, and you can buck traditional ceremonies all together and opt for a nontraditional wedding ceremony processional order.
 The sky is really the limit for this type of wedding, but most of our couples stay with the general theme.
-The wedding typically begins with the officiant followed by the wedding participants.
+The wedding typically begins with the officiant, followed by the wedding participants.
 Couples may have a friend or family member officiate the ceremony.
-For same-sex ceremonies the labels of Bride and Groom labels may be replaced with Celebrant and Marrier.
-In addition, the Best Man/Maid of Honor may be called Person of Honor.
+For same-sex ceremonies, the labels of Bride and Groom labels may be replaced with Celebrant and Marrier.
+In addition, the Best Man/Maid of Honor may be called a Person of Honor.

 The key to the perfect wedding ceremony processional order is to make it feel authentic to you.
 Honor those you want to honor.
 Include meaningful touches.
 And don’t be afraid to break from tradition.
 At the end of the day, the processional is about setting the tone and kicking off this momentous occasion.
 Do what feels genuine to you and your partner.